 The short version?
 It’s not going to work.
 The collagen molecule is too big to be absorbed by the skin, so applying it topically can't increase your levels.

 That’s why we don’t include collagen directly in our products.
-Instead, we incorporate vitamin C, peptides, MSM, and antioxidants - ingredients that support the overall health and vitality of your skin (and help you produce collagen on your own)!
+Instead, we incorporate vitamin C, peptides, MSM, antioxidants, and gotu kola benefits for skin - ingredients that support the overall health and vitality of your skin (and help you produce collagen on your own)!

 Here’s to youthful skin and supple joints!